Republican Health Care Proposal Would Cover Fewer Low-Income Families

 Howard says states currently have an incentive to increase their spending on Medicaid, because it boosts the amount of federal money they get.

-Ryan's plan would make Medicaid either a block grant program, where states receive a fixed amount of money, or it would be a per-capita benefit, where the federal government would give the states a set amount for each beneficiary.
+Ryan's plan would make Medicaid either a block grant program, where states receive a fixed amount of money, or it would be a per capita benefit, where the federal government would give the states a set amount for each beneficiary.

 States could still offer Medicaid to those who became eligible under expansion, but the states' share of the costs would be higher than it is under the Affordable Care Act, likely making it too expensive for many states to do so.